ignacioperezrjs/ignacioperezrjs.github.io/_posts/2025-07-23-StochasticOptimization.md

 ---
 ## Literature Review and Research Gap

+It is important to mention that the focuss of the paper is on the individual approach.
+The two more important are the optimal dispatch problem (unit commitment) and the optimal trading problem.
 {% details Click here to know more %}
 The main importance of the unit commitment and optimal trading problem.
 {% enddetails %}